 1. Flexible as a yogi

-For many, they will be settling into remote working and forming new daily routines whilst others are still navigating the commute to the office or have perhaps been placed on furlough.
-Whatever situation they find themselves in, keeping employee engagement high, anxiety low and productivity stable will be crucial in getting your organisation and workforce through the coming months.
+Whatever situation your people find themselves in, keeping employee engagement high, anxiety low and productivity stable will be crucial in getting your organisation and workforce through the coming months.

 Let’s take Reframe as our example here.
-This week our Chief Operations Officer has communicated two ways in which Reframe can support: flexible working hours and expensing office equipment to use in the home and ensure the physical wellbeing of employees.
+This week our Chief Operations Officer has communicated two ways that Reframe can provide employee support: flexible working hours and dispensing office equipment to use in the home, ensuring the physical wellbeing of employees.

 Andrew Gueterbock, Chief Operating Officer, Reframe.

-Reframe is permitting adapted working patterns (e.g. doing 4 hours from 9am to 1pm and 3.5 hours in the evening from 5pm) or, the option to reduce overall weekly hours with pro-rata pay reduction and annual leave adjustments.
+Reframe is permitting adapted working patterns (e.g. completing four hours from 9 am to 1 pm and 3.5 hours in the evening from 5 pm) or, the option to reduce overall weekly hours with pro-rata pay reduction and annual leave adjustments.

-These ideas may not work for your organisation but it gives you something to think about.
+These ideas may not work for your organisation but they give you something to think about.
 Without sounding too gloomy, we are living in a distressing time and it’s down to management and business owners to help employees take control where they can.

 Altering working patterns can give room for necessary breaks (the reason for which they may not want to share with you).
-Does a teammate need to check in on someone or have a call with their own Clinician?
-The recent and sudden closure of GP practices mean some will need to administer medicines or change a loved one’s dressings and bathe them.
-If your employee is undergoing treatment, does an earlier start and finish work better for them as they may become easily fatigued in the afternoon?
-They may for instance be struggling with Chemo brain.
+Does a teammate need to check in on someone or have a call with their clinician?

 Encourage work warriors, not worriers.